AlexandreBidon/playlist-maker/README.md

 ### Unit testing

 You can test the webservice.
 To do so you have to run the file `__test_main__.py` in the webservice folder.

+TODO : Add a dummy AudioDB object and a dummy LyricsOVH object to test the endpoints.
+The dummy objects ensure that changes to API wouldn't influence the test.